Ada-Developers-Academy/core-unit-2/api-4-read-update-delete/read-one-book-2.md

 |--|--|
 |`03c-read-all-books` |`04a-read-one-book`|

-## Getting a Single Book Endpoint: Preparation

-Let's consider how to implement this feature:

-> As a client, I want to send a request to get one existing book, so that I can see the `id`, `title`, and `description` of the book.

-## Planning HTTP Requests, Responses, and Logic Review
+## Getting a Single Book Endpoint: Planning HTTP Requests, Responses, and Logic Review

 Let's review the planning work we did in the lesson [02) Building and API - Read One Book Endpoint](../api-2-read-404s/read-one-book.md).